apache/www-site/theme/apache/templates/README.md

 ## CSS Stylesheets

-In this site the css included by `base.html` is found in the `content` tree.
+In this site the CSS included by `base.html` is found in the `content` tree.
 There are site or template specific overrides to the stylesheet frameworks, but these are not done as Pelican specifies.

 - styles.css - consists of custom site CSS overrides.
 Edit as needed.
-Here we include the css for the ASF permalink style.
+Here we include the CSS for the ASF permalink style.
-  This file is in the same directory as the html and is included inline with `{% include "styles.css" %}`
+  This file is in the same directory as the HTML and is included inline with `{% include "styles.css" %}`

 ## Page Metadata